 Our service plans are generally sold as monthly subscriptions and our customers may terminate their monthly subscription for convenience without any penalty.
 Certain of our service plans are also sold as annual and multi-year subscriptions, typically ranging up to three years.
 However, our customers have no obligation to renew their subscriptions for such services and may elect to terminate their subscription for any number of reasons.
+In addition, evolving state and federal laws, regulations, and rules, including the Federal Trade Commission's "Click-to-Cancel" Rule announced on October 16, 2024, aimed at making cancellation easier for customers, may result in greater numbers of customer terminations.
 As a result, we have no assurance that the revenue stream associated with a particular customer account will continue beyond the initial subscription term.
 Additionally, our Ooma Business customers may choose to reduce the number of lines or remove some of the solutions to which they subscribe.
 Given Ooma Business customers generally pay more for their subscriptions than residential or mobile customers, any increased churn in business customers could materially and adversely affect our core user growth, financial performance and results of operations, and thereby increase the costs we incur in our efforts to retain our customers and encourage them to upgrade their services and increase their number of users.

-Our core user churn rate could increase significantly in the future if customers are not satisfied with our service, the value proposition of our services, our ability to otherwise meet their needs and expectations, and/or other factors beyond our control, including the impact of rising inflation and a slowing economy.
+Our core user churn rate could increase significantly in the future if customers are not satisfied with our service, the value proposition of our services, our ability to otherwise meet their needs and expectations, and/or other factors beyond our control, including the impact of inflation and other macroeconomic developments.
 As a result, we may have to acquire new customers or new users within our existing customer base on an ongoing basis simply to maintain our existing level of revenue.
 If a significant number of customers, or one or more larger customers, terminate, reduce or fail to renew their subscriptions, we may need to incur significantly higher marketing expenditures than anticipated to maintain or increase our revenue, which could harm our business and results of operations.
 Our efforts to mitigate risk of customer churn due to any factor may divert management's time and focus away from efforts to address customer churn due to other factors.
 This broad-based susceptibility to churn could materially and adversely affect our financial performance.